Ledragon/vsdoc-2-md/README.md

 ## What is this sorcery?

 vsdoc-2-md is an online Visual Studio XML documentation to Markdown converter.
-It's aim is to enable to quickly scaffold API documentation for sites such as GitHub.
+Its aim is to enable to quickly scaffold API documentation for sites such as GitHub.

+This fork aims at splitting code and converting it to TypeScript.

 Included is a basic Markdown editor as well as an HTML preview.